 The good news is that all of these house types can be enhanced.
 So even the houses that are generally not as supportive for the health and wealth of the occupants can apply counter measures and adjustments to bolster their energy.
 Many people are not aware that houses have distinct “personalities” and some are better than others in helping occupants garner more friends and positive relationships.
 And even though Feng Shui is an ancient practice, documented formally for more than 3,000 years, the applications could not be more relevant in modern times.
 Recent studies have revealed that most Americans have only one person in their life that they can call a friend.

 Many of us lead very solitary lives, and our virtual lives on the Internet don’t necessarily encourage more real life friendships.
 Another aspect to a Feng Shui analysis takes note of personal best directions, some of which can help people garner more friends.
 Other directions can enhance our likability and trustworthiness.

-This is something to think about in a day and Age when many people do not speak to their neighbors or even know their names.
-It might be time to walk across the street and introduce yourself to your neighbor.
+This is something to think about in a day and Age when many people do not speak to their neighbours or even know their names.
+It might be time to walk across the street and introduce yourself to your neighbour.
 In an emergency like an earthquake or fire, it might just be your neighbor who saves your life!